Fix N+1 Queries In Rails: A Developer's Journey To Speed

 Every Rails developer reaches a turning point.

-You stop blindly copying code from Stack Overflow or
+You stop blindly copying code from Stack Overflow or AI assistants.

 You start reading your logs.